 Sharp, stabbing pain that radiates from your lower back or hip into your leg is a sign of sciatica.
-The team at Tarpon Interventional Pain & Spine Care diagnose and treat sciatica at their offices in West Plano, North Plano, and Addison, Texas.
+The team at Tarpon Interventional Pain & Spine Care diagnose and treat sciatica at their offices in West Plano and North Plano, Texas.
 If you think you may have sciatica, schedule an appointment online or by phone today.

 The sciatic nerve is the longest and thickest nerve in your body, extending from your lower back to your feet.
 Sciatica happens when this nerve becomes inflamed or compressed.
 This may cause shooting pain, weakness, or a tingling sensation that travels from your lower back, though the back of your leg, and into your foot.

 Sciatica happens when trauma or a medical condition increases pressure on your sciatic nerve.
 Common causes of sciatica include:

 Sometimes, conditions such as diabetes, pregnancy, or obesity can irritate and compress the sciatic nerve.

 The most prominent symptom of sciatica is shooting pain that radiates from your lower spine down the back of your leg.
 Most of the time, sciatica affects only one side of your body.